Posts

 Is 30 Minutes of Indoor Cycling Enough?

+Indoor cycling classes in Grand Rapids has exploded in popularity over the last few years.
 Indoor cycling classes often range from 30 to 45 or even 60 minutes.
 You may see a 30 minute class and think: is 30 minutes of indoor cycling really enough to lose weight and be an effective work out?
+Let’s break down why at Fever we focus on the 30 minute indoor cycling class and how we maximize power and results within that time.

-Leading health organizations recommend that adults get at least 150 minutes of moderate-intensity physical activity, or 75 minutes of vigorous-intensity activity, every week.
+Leading health organizations in West Michigan and across the nation recommend that adults get at least 150 minutes of moderate-intensity physical activity, or 75 minutes of vigorous-intensity activity, every week.
 That means we should be getting around 20 minutes of moderate-intensity physical exercise 7 days a week, or around 30 minutes 5 days a week.

 Depending on the class and your personal output, indoor cycling could fall in either the moderate-intensity or vigorous-intensity activity category, which means 30 minutes is actually a great length for your daily workout.